“Hi, we are Kathi and Romeo. Free spirited Wanderers and Freelancers.”

 We are so glad that you have landed here and we want to share a bit about ourselves so you get a better feel for who we are and what we stand for.

-It’s been roughly six years now, since the day we decided that we wanted to explore and discover more of this beautiful world together.
+It’s been roughly seven years now, since the day we decided that we wanted to explore and discover more of this beautiful world together.
 The “Book now” button stared at us and we clicked – without having the slightest idea of where this would lead us.

 The spontaneity of our action was what gave rise to this travel blog, which nowadays, is one of the most successful in Austria.